microsoft/fluentui/rfcs/react-components/convergence/disabling-animations.md

 ## Background

 Before adding motion tokens to `react-theme`, we should know how to disable applications during runtime.
+V8 has not had a feature disable animations, whereas V0 leverages is CSS in JS framework to strip animations at runtime.

 ## Problem statement